-In addition to featuring a variety of classic series and shows that are currently airing new episodes on TV, Peacock features a lineup of content that is exclusive to the platform.
+In addition to various classic series and shows that are currently airing new episodes on TV, Peacock features a lineup of exclusive content.
 Here are some of the best Peacock originals streaming right now.

 Current series on Peacock

-Peacock allows subscribers to catch up on episodes of several current series 24 hours or one week after they air, depending on which tier you pay for.
+Peacock allows subscribers to catch up on episodes of several current series 24 hours or one week after they air, depending on which tier you have.
 Here are some of the current shows you won't want to miss.

 WWE on Peacock

 Peacock is also the exclusive home for all things WWE, meaning that signing up for a Premium Peacock plan allows you to watch WWE events without PPV fees.
 So whether you want to rewatch your favorite match or watch a documentary about your favorite wrestlers, the platform has you covered.
 Here's some of the best WWE-related content you'll find.

 Streaming live on Peacock's Premium tiers on Oct.
 21, this year's Crown Jewel pay-per-view event will see Brock Lesnar facing off with Roman reigns in an international showdown.
 Coverage starts at 11 a.m.
 ET on the WWE Network, which streams exclusively on Peacock.

 Halloween Havoc WCW compiles the best Halloween-themed pay-per-view events headlined by WCW superstars, including fan-favorite matches between Rich Flair and Sting and Cactus Jack and Big Van Vader.
 A handful of episodes are available for free and all 12 seasons are streaming now on Peacock's Premium plans.